 So, when, thanks to the building engineer, I recently got an impromptu tour (so I apologize that some of the photos, taken with my iPhone, are low quality) of the building's spaces that are rarely seen by anyone beyond the engineer himself, it made me feel like a spelunking kid again.

 It also gave me a new appreciation of why these potentially dangerous areas are no place for an unaccompanied child.

-Builtin 1887, with major additions in 1893 and 1952, this school (I'm not sure the engineer was supposed to show me around, so I'm keeping the school anonymous) is typical of buildings from its era.
+Built in 1887, with major additions in 1893 and 1951, Maryland Avenue School is typical of buildings from its era.

-It's Romanesque Revival, with high ceilings and lots of windows, though many of those have long since been bricked up (either to create more wall space in the classrooms or to conserve energy, or both, depending upon whom you ask).
+It's Romanesque Revival – at least Henry Koch's 1887 part is; Schnetzky and Liebert's 1893 addition is decked out in Queen Anne style and Richard Philipp's gymnateriatorium is boxy modern – with high ceilings and lots of windows, though many of those have long since been bricked up (either to create more wall space in the classrooms or to conserve energy, or both, depending upon whom you ask).

 Going into the public area of the basement, you can easily spot where the 1887 building once ended and where it now snuggles up next to its 1893 counterpart.

 A view you can no longer get.
 The south facade (ignore the erroneous "east" notation) before the 1893 addition.

 Though we're below grade, we can go much deeper underground than you'd expect.
 Go down a few steps and you can enter the ventilation spaces.
 A door opens on a small closet-like space with two doors side by side.